kabir0st/Abettor/README.md

 1. Profile Development
 2. Add undo button on library and billing
 3. Improve themeing
-4. Register subjects using semester.subjects[]
+4. Register Book with semester and subjects

 #### Note: Still in developement